mbme/arhiv/arhiv/README.md

 * there might be only one primary instance at a time
 * primary receive data from replicas in a form of Changesets
 * primary manages revision
-* allows to rename attachments (by increasing their revision)

 # Replica
 * local instance which gets its data from the primary
 * replica has a full copy of documents and attachments (without BLOBs)
 * replica choose which BLOBs to fetch from primary
-* replica allows to create/update/archive/erase documents and create attachments archive vs erase: archived documents are hidden from search by default Prime keeps history of archived documents
+* replica allows to create/update/archive/erase documents
+  archive vs erase:
+    archived documents are hidden from search by default Prime keeps history of archived documents